SeaQL/seaql.github.io/SeaORM/docs/06-relation/02-one-to-many.md

 # One to Many

-A one-to-many relation is similar to one-to-one relation.
-In the previous section, we give the example of "a `Cake` entity has at most one `Fruit` topping".
-In one-to-many relation, we change the "at most one" constraint.
+A one-to-many relation is similar to a one-to-one relation.
+In the previous section, we gave the example of "a `Cake` entity has at most one `Fruit` topping".
+To make it a one-to-many relation, we remove the "at most one" constraint.
 So, we have a `Cake` entity that might have many `Fruit` toppings.

 ## Defining the Relation